Research core facilities seek to advance transformative excellence in research and innovation by:

 - Providing students with access to tools, capacities, specific training, and projects.

-Get Started: To use our Core Facilities, please contact the director of the relevant facility below.
+Get Started: To use our Core Facilities, please contact the director of the relevant facility below or visit Research Core Business Services for more information about Terms of Service.

 Provides support for researchers using aquatic and semi-aquatic animal models, primarily fish, to study vertebrate genomics and vertebrate development.
 The most widely used fish model at the University of Oregon is the zebrafish (Danio rerio).
 Zebrafish research was founded at the University of Oregon in the early 1980's by George Streisinger and has since spread to include thousands of researchers drawn from institutions from around the world.